 The best way to get around is by foot- the city is very walkable and pedestrian friendly.
 As cars are not allowed in Old Town your other options are to rent a bike or use public transportation.
 Riga has a network of city busses and street cards.
 Tickets can be purchased (exact change, cash only) at the time of use, or for a more budget friendly option purchase an e-talon card ahead of time from a ticket office.

-As indicated earlier, Riga is a really affordable city, especially on a backpacker’s budget.
-I paid about $10 CDN/night for spot in a 6 bed female dorm in my old town hostel, The Naughty Squirrel (off season).
-While Old Town Riga, like in other cities, is the most expensive area to stay in it’s also the most central and, if you like cute and charming buildings as much as I do, the most attractive.
-There are also plenty of hotels and B&Bs in the area.
-Don’t forget to check Airbnb for affordable accommodation as well.
+I found Riga to be a very affordable European city, especially on a backpacker’s budget.
+While Old Town Riga, like in other cities, is the most expensive area to stay in it’s also the most central so it’s where I recommend to stay,.
+Especially if you like cute and charming buildings as much as I do.
+I visited during my backpacking days and had a fantastic experience at the Naughty Squirrel Backpacker hostel.

 A beautiful and touristic part of the city, Old Town is a great place to explore on foot.
 Filled with restaurants, souvenir shops, and history it’s a great spot to start exploring.
 Free tours are offered daily that will explain the history of the city and show you popular features of the city including the city walls, guild buildings, museums, and churches.

 The Black Cat of Riga